complexdatacollective/Fresco/README.md

 # Upgrade Guide

 Fresco is Alpha software and will be continuously improved.
-As these improvements happen, you can upgrade your deployed instance using this guide.
+As these improvements happen, you can upgrade your deployed copy using this guide.

+## Step 1

-### Sync forked branch with the upstream repository
+### Configure remote repository

-1. On GitHub, navigate to the main page of your forked repository Fresco instance that you want to sync with the upstream repository.

-2. Above the list of files, select the **Sync fork** dropdown menu.

-3. Review the details about the commits from the upstream repository, then click **Update branch**.

-For more information and alternative methods, view GitHub docs on [Syncing a Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork?platform=mac#syncing-a-fork-branch-from-the-web-ui)

-### Vercel Deployement
+You must configure a remote that points to the Fresco repository as the upstream repository to sync changes made in Fresco with your copy.

+1. Open Terminal
+2. Specify Fresco as the remote upstream repository that will be synced with your copy

+`git remote add upstream https://github.com/complexdatacollective/Fresco`

+Note: You will only need to do this step once.
+After you have completed this step for an upgrade, you may skip it for future upgrades.

+## Step 2

+Pull down updates from the main Fresco instance and merge them with your copy.

+`git fetch upstream`
+`git merge upstream/main`

+Note: The first time you complete this step, you may encounter the error:
+`fatal: refusing to merge unrelated histories`

+To fix this, run the following instead:
+`git merge upstream/main --allow-unrelated-histories`

+## Step 3

+Push your local changes to GitHub.
+`git push`

-1. Once your main branch of your repository is updated, your Vercel deployment should automatically redeploy with the upgraded software.
+Once this step is completed, Vercel will automatically redeploy your app.

 ## FAQ